Mughal era Kashmir Masjid in shambles, Wakf undecided on ASI takeover

 Interestingly, the Mosque is in the middle of a 360 kanal apple orchard.
-Though, the Wakf who gladly accept the returns, it hardly care about the heritage site.
+Though the Wakf gladly accept the returns, it hardly cares about the heritage site.

 “I have never seen anyone from the Wakf Board paying visit here,” said Abdul Khaliq Bhat, a 45-year-old resident of Malshahi Bagh.